maxtoroq/XCST-a/schemas/README.md

-﻿The schemas in this directory are included in the `Xcst.AspNet`, `Xcst.Web.Mvc` and `Xcst.AspNetCore` NuGet packages.
+﻿The schemas in this directory are included in the `Xcst.AspNetCore` NuGet package.